Pash3nlee/HackTheBox/Easy/Academy.md

 21y4d  ch4p  cry0l1t3  egre55  g0blin  mrb3n
 ```

-And we see 5 users.
+And we have 5 users.
 Let see in every directory of users.

 ```
 www-data@academy:/home$ ls -lvpa 21y4d